SalomePlatform/shaper/src/SketchPlugin/doc/projectionFeature.rst

 Projection
 ==========

-| The Projection operation creates projection of 3D edge or vertex onto the sketch plane.
+| The Projection operation creates a projection of 3D edge or vertex onto the sketch plane.
 | The result of projection is a line.

-To create Projection in the active Sketch:
+To create a Projection in the active Sketch:

 #. select in the Main Menu *Sketch - > Projection* item  or
 #. click **Projection** button in Sketch toolbar: